 Ben′s story is one that both moves and entertains - charting simultaneously the family′s attempts to improve the animals′ lives, the build-up to the Zoo′s official reopening in 2007, as well as Katherine′s decline, her final days, and how the family went on in the face of many obstacles.

-Dartmoor Zoo, Sparkwell, Nr.
+Dartmoor Zoological Park, Sparkwell, Nr.
 Plymouth in Devon, remains open today, still owned by the Mee’s.
-Ben continues to run it and raises his two children on site.
-He has many projects on the go, including four books, expanding the Zoo, and has television projects in development as well as travelling the world conducting speaking tours, visiting zoos and investigating animal intelligence.
+Benjamin continues to run it and raises his two children on site.
+He has many projects on the go, including writing four books and expanding the Zoo.
+He has television projects in development and travels the world conducting speaking and fund-raising tours, visiting zoos and investigating animal intelligence.
 In amongst all this he continues to educate, following his passion for transforming lives through knowledge, collaboration and partnership, and encouraging sustainability through shared practice in the context of conservation.
-He has been awarded an honorary science doctorate from Plymouth University in recognition of his work and passion for research and science communication.
+He has been awarded an honorary science doctorate from Plymouth University in recognition of his work and passion for research and the communication of science.